pluggdapps/tayra/sphinxdoc/source/develop.rst

 ---------------------

 .. code-block:: bash
+    :linenos:

-  source ./tayra-env/bin/activate # To start using the tayra package
+    $ source ./tayra-env/bin/activate # To start using the tayra package

     # Setup virtual environment under tayra-env/ directory.
 And installs
     # sphinx generator package.
-  make develop
+    $ make develop

     # Test tayra package with standard test cases.
-  make testall
+    $ make testall

     # Install other template packages for benchmark.
-  make bench-setup
+    $ make bench-setup

     # Execute the bench-mark suite.
 This is work in progress, you can
     # help me to setup this benchmark.
-  make benchmark
+    $ make benchmark

     # Generate binary egg distribution.
-  make bdist_egg
+    $ make bdist_egg

     # Generate source distribution.
 This is the command used to generate
     # the public distribution package.
-  make sdist
+    $ make sdist

     # Generate sphinx documentation.
-  make sphinx-compile
+    $ make sphinx-compile

     # Generate sphinx documentation and zip the same for package upload.
-  make sphinx
+    $ make sphinx

     # Upload package to python cheese shop (pypi).
-  make upload
+    $ make upload

     # Create vim package to upload into vim script base.
-  make vimplugin
+    $ make vimplugin

 - after doing a `bdis_egg` or `sdist`, .egg packages will be availabe under ``dist/`` directory